 If you’re undermethylated, you may have been self-motivated in school and probably come from a family of high-achievers.
 You have obsessive-compulsive tendencies you can’t seem to shake, and they drive you nuts.
 You’ve always been very strong-willed with a high libido.
 Despite poor concentration, ritualistic behaviors make you feel in control and you tend towards addiction.

 You probably have a low tolerance for pain.
 Seasonal allergies and headaches may be a problem, yet you respond quite well to antihistamines.
 You respond well to antidepressants, but may isolate yourself socially because you feel misunderstood and struggle with phobias.

-The tragic suicides of Robin Williams and Kurt Cobain are classic overmethylation examples, with Karen Carpenter being a classic undermethylator.
+The tragic suicides of Robin Williams and Kurt Cobain are classic examples of overmethylation, while Karen Carpenter was a classic undermethylator.

-Keep in mind that there is no such thing as a one-size-fits-all approach.
+There is no such thing as a one-size-fits-all approach.
 Determining methylation status is not just about chemistry, but also about understanding you as a person.
-There are always myriad variables within each biotype.
-And understanding each personality, combined with the full range of functional and diagnostic testing, is how we create effective nutrient protocols.
+There are myriad variables within each biotype.
+And understanding each personality, combined with the complete range of functional and diagnostic testing, is how we create effective nutrient therapy protocols.

 Does this post resonate with you?
 Or do you know of someone struggling in these areas?
 If so, please share your story in the comments below.
 It is through sharing your story that we create community, eliminate guilt and shame, and bring about healing.